 How do Insured Sweep Accounts work?

-Suppose you have a client with $1 million in deposits that wants to be fully federally insured.
-Using an Insured Sweep Account, you can provide the client with a single account that makes their funds eligible for full insurance coverage through participating banks.
+Suppose you have a customer with $1 million in deposits that is safety conscious.
+Using an Insured Sweep Account, you can provide the client with a single account that offers access to millions in aggregate insurance across network banks*.

-To insure balances in the Insured Sweep Account, funds are distributed to other banks in the NBID network in increments not exceeding the $250,000 Standard Maximum Deposit Insurance Amount offered by the FDIC's insurance fund.
+To make balances in the Insured Sweep Account eligible for insurance, funds are distributed to other banks in the NBID network in increments not exceeding the $250,000 Standard Maximum Deposit Insurance Amount.
 In this example, the first $250,000 will be allocated to one bank, another $250,000 to a second bank, an additional $250,000 to a third bank, and the remaining $250,000 can stay with your bank.
-By placing less than $250,000 at each bank, the entire account balance can be insured by the FDIC's insurance fund (provided certain pass-through conditions are met).
+By placing less than $250,000 at each bank, the entire account balance is eligible for insurance coverage (provided certain pass-through conditions are met).